VueJSBook/VueLaravel/README.md

 This is the Laravel part of the Vue.js Book.

-Angular Book App is a starter template for your Angular applications.
+Vue.js Book App is a starter template for your Vue.js applications.

 ## Angular Book